Chiang Mai, Thailand

 I was just waiting for Shannon to get done taking pictures in this courtyard when I realized that I'd become part of a composition.

-each) and headed out on bicycles to explore the extents of this city of the ancients.
+of the ancients.
 It’s an expansive place to investigate on a bike, but the region is as flat as a pancake and, with an absence of other pressing engagements, is a pleasantly serene way to take it all in.

 On our first day, we set off at 6am to catch some of the sites before they became too crowded and pedaled off to explore.
 Shannon:

 In the days when people still traveled with steamer trunks and valets, the choice way of getting between the major temples was atop an elephant.
 Over time, a ‘Grand Circuit’ and ‘Petite Circuit’ developed, depending on how much time the visitor had.
 Nowadays the elephants are mostly gone, except for the obligatory rides through the gates of Angkor Tom for the “I don’t care how much it costs, I came all this way and I’m damn well going to have my picture taken on an elephant” photo for those disgorging themselves from their air conditioned tour buses.
 And who am I to rain on their parade?
 They got their requisite picture and still

 probably beat us to some of the choice temples, as we pedaled along and choked on their fumes.

 The amazingly large complex isn't even visible from this vantage.

 wasn’t quite that bad, though.
 As Sean said, the terrain is flat and being under our own steam was a nice way to spend the day.
 And as we got further and further out of the mess of congestion around the “central” temples, there were fewer tour buses to contend with.
 Sean: